 Deep Violet Blue flowers that contrast extremely well against the emerging coppery leaves and is very heavily scented.
-Will handle being containerised or used in Bonsai.
+Will handle being containerised or used as Bonsai.

 Should flower around May but Caroline Wisteria are a bit like the railway network and do not work to an exact time table.
-Flowering periods can be plus or minus a month depending on weather, conditions, if you have a personality clash with plants in your garden and they are just being plain stubborn etc.
+Flowers can be expected around the 3-4 year point however this depends massively on local conditions.

 Although Wisteria tree vines can be used to be grown against a wall, trellis etc, it can also be used as a specimen tree (stand alone).
 For the more adventurous you can even train it as a shrub.

 Pick the spot where you want it to stay with care as these can be transplanted but can take a few years to recover fully.

 All our Caroline Wisteria are supplied with 4 year old roots and are grafted which means flowering is more assured compared to those grown from seedlings.

 Plant in well draining and fertile soil and feed in the Spring.
 It is considered hardy for the UK which means you can plant it almost anywhere.

 To train as a tree, prune back all the vines except the strongest.
 Stake it and train to grow upright.
 Once it has reached the desired height then prune out the tip growth.
 It will grow as a tree from this point on.
 Keep a close eye on young shoots growing on the main section you want as a trunk and pinch them off.